'We have a lot of kids that eat here' | Nearby business owners raise concerns after Austin street takeovers

 McNerney worries for his business and the safety of his customers and employees.

-Anyone with any information should submit their tip through the Capital Area Crime Stoppers Program.
+Anyone with any information about the takeovers should submit their tip through the Capital Area Crime Stoppers Program.
 You can also call 512-472-8477.
 A reward of up to $1,000 may be available for information that leads to an arrest.

 In February, Gov. Greg Abbott announced the creation of a statewide street takeover task force.
-KVUE News is also working to get the latest statistics on that.
+KVUE is working to get the latest statistics on that.